mschauer/PointProcessInference.jl/README.md

 res = PointProcessInference.inference(observations; parameters...)
 ```

-The package has a script to visualize
+The package has a script `process-output-simple.jl` in the `contrib` folder to visualize
 the result with the help of `R` and `ggplot2`.
 After installing the additional dependencies
 ```